 My boyfriend and I visit Salut for brunch recently, ordering a steak frites for him, and an eggs benedict for me (sub avocado, of course).
 We both agreed that our plates were above average in their categories and strong enough to warrant a second trip whenever we’re hunting for brunch in Edina again.

 Salut Bar Americain reservations can be made on OpenTable.

 CōV is a Nantucket-inspired eatery for coastal American cuisine originally located in Wayzata, on Lake Minnetonka, now expanding to Edina, at the Galleria.
 CōV serves everything from New England classics, like the lobster roll, oysters, clam chowder, and seared sea scallops, to fresh sushi and familiar appetizers given a revamp to almost feel like upscale tailgate food.

-I’m going to be honest, I think there’s two types of people in Minnesota: those who love CōV, and those who don’t totally understand the appeal.
-I tend to lean towards those who don’t understand the appeal.
-CōV is a solid pick for New American food in Edina, and makes this list for being one of the best restaurants at the Galleria and a better option in the area than the RH Rooftop Restaurant across the street.
+I’m going to be honest, I think there are two types of people in Minnesota: those who love CōV, and those who don’t totally understand the appeal.
+I tend to lean toward those who don’t understand the appeal.
+CōV is a solid pick for New American food in Edina and makes this list for being one of the best restaurants at the Galleria and a better option in the area than the RH Rooftop Restaurant across the street.
 However, ultimately, each time I’ve dined, I’ve left feeling a little underwhelmed by the quality at CōV’s premium price point (though I really did enjoy the mushroom balsamic flatbread, topped with greens and fresh ricotta).